The CADE ATP System Competition

 CASC is divided into divisions according to problem and system characteristics, in a coarse version of the TPTP problem library's Specialist Problem Classes (SPCs).
 Each division uses problems that have certain logical, language, and syntactic characteristics, so that the systems that compete in a division are, in principle, able to attempt all the problems in the division.
 Some divisions are further divided into problem categories that make it possible to analyze, at a more fine-grained level, which systems work well for what types of problems.
 The problems section explains what problems are eligible for use in each division and category.

-Systems that do not run in the competition divisions for any reason (e.g., the system requires special hardware, or the entrant is an organizer) can be entered into the demonstration division.
+Systems that cannot be entered into the competition divisions (e.g., the system requires special hardware, or the entrant is an organizer) can be entered into the demonstration division.
 The demonstration division uses the same problems as the competition divisions, and the entry specifies which competition divisions' problems are to be used.

 The divisions and problem categories of CASC-29 are as follows: